 In web copy, integrate both so you may benefit from SEO while also showing your level of knowledge in your field.

 Make no mistake: The "F-word" is still being used, but with the new generation of baby boomers on the horizon, it will likely continue to be phased out little by little.
+You know the REAL pro's in the industry because they rarely and sparingly use the "F" word.

 |Nikki Buckelew is the Founder and CEO of the Seniors Real Estate Institute and administrator for the Certified Senior Housing Professional® (CSHP) designation.
 A veteran REALTOR® of over two decades, she holds a bachelor’s degree in gerontology and a master’s degree in counseling psychology.
 As a professional speaker, coach, and trainer, Nikki is committed to empowering, equipping, and educating real estate sales and senior housing professionals seeking to better serve the mature market segment.